10.1.2. General aspects

 Hepatitis B vaccination and first central nervous system demyelinating events: Reanalysis of a case-control study using the self-controlled case series method.
 Vaccine 2007;25(31):5938-43) describes how the SCCS found similar results as the case-control study but with greater precision as it used cases without matched controls excluded from the case-control analysis.
 This is at the cost of the assumption that exposures are independent of earlier events.
 The authors recommended that, if case-control studies of vaccination and adverse events are undertaken, parallel case-series analyses should also be conducted, where appropriate.

+The guidance on conducting meta-analyses of completed comparative pharmacoepidemiological studies of safety outcomes (Annex 1 of the Guide) applies also to vaccines.
 A systematic review evaluating the potential for bias and the methodological quality of meta-analyses in vaccinology (Vaccine 2007; 25(52):8794-806) provides a comprehensive overview of the methodological quality and limitations of 121 meta-analyses of vaccine studies.
 Association between Guillain-Barré syndrome and influenza A (H1N1) 2009 monovalent inactivated vaccines in the USA: a meta-analysis (Lancet 2013;381(9876):1461-8) describes a self-controlled risk-interval design in a meta-analysis of six studies at the patient level with a reclassification of cases according to the Brighton Collaboration classification.

 The article Vaccine safety in special populations (Hum Vaccin 2011;7(2):269-71) highlights common methodological issues that may arise in evaluating vaccine safety in special populations, especially infants and children who often differ in important ways from healthy individuals and change rapidly during the first few years of life, and elderly patients.